deepakvbansode/deepakvbansode.github.io/content/english/blog/02-why-k8s-need-pod-replica-deployment.md

 }
 ```

-3. Scheduler receives the event about the pod.
-It find the right node to run the pod and update the etcd database.
+3. The Scheduler receives the event about the pod.
+It finds the right node to run the pod and updates the etcd database.

 ```json
 {